F1 news - Unapologetic Max Verstappen says he's in Lewis Hamilton's head

 Ferrari's four-time world champion Sebastian Vettel backed Hamilton's assessment of the Dutchman's aggressive approach.

-As the two world champions criticised Verstappen, who is famed for his bold overtaking manouevres, he shrugged off the attack claiming a psychological victory.
+As the two world champions criticised Verstappen, who is famed for his bold overtaking manoeuvres, he shrugged off the attack claiming a psychological victory.

 The Dutchman, who will be contesting his 100th career grand prix this weekend, said: